How do I insert and remove the cup?

 Insertion

-- If the stem feels uncomfortable, you can trim it to a shorter length or even cut it off at the base.
+• If the stem feels uncomfortable, you can trim it to a shorter length or even cut it off at the base.
 It is designed to be customizable.
 We recommend waiting to trim the stem until you feel completely confident with the removal process.

 Removal

-- Wait at least an hour after waking up before removing the cup, as gravity often helps move the cervix and cup lower, making it easier to reach.
+• Wait at least an hour after waking up before removing the cup, as gravity often helps move the cervix and cup lower, making it easier to reach.

-- Make sure you are in a relaxed setting.
+• Make sure you are in a relaxed setting.
 If you feel stressed or frustrated, your muscles may tense up, making removal more difficult.
 Remember, even though the cup may sit slightly higher at times, there is never a risk of it disappearing or getting stuck.

-- Sit in a squat position or on the toilet and reach for the cup’s stem.
+• Reach for the cup’s stem.
 If the cup is higher, use your abdominal muscles to push it downward until you can reach it.

-- Pull the stem gently downward until you reach the base of the cup, then grasp it with your fingers to release the suction seal.
+• Pull the stem gently downward until you can reach the base of the cup.
+Pinch the base (not the stem!) to break the suction seal.
 If you still cannot reach the base, slide your index finger up along the side of the cup and hook it over the rim to break the suction seal.
-Avoid pulling on the stem alone.

 Special Considerations